shijuvar/shijuvar/masterclass.md

 * Encore – Backend Development Engine

-# Building Distributed Applications in Go with Service Weaver
+# Modern Application Development in Go using Service Weaver
-### *Building modern distributed applications in Go with Service Weaver*
+### *Monolith or Microservices, or Both: Building modern distributed applications in Go using Google Service Weaver*
 --------------------------------------------------------
 **Course Duration:**
+* Online Training for Public: 5 hours (2 sessions of two and half hours)
 * Classroom/Online Training for Corporate Organizations: 1 Day

 **Prerequisite:**  Completion of "Professional Go" course or Go developers with deep knowledge on SOLID principles